g0bel1n/megazord-backend/README.md

 tqdm 4.61.1

+## Techniques used

+In this project we used Data Augmentation, Transfer Learning (Inception V3), Fine Tuning and multi inputs/outputs neural networks
 ## Errors known

 Sometime, the error "Some class are missing" might arise.
 It could be due to the fact that the training queue has not really been completed.